project-owner/Peppy.doc/Infrared-Sensor.md

 Any infrared remote could be used to control Peppy player.
 I had a spare remote from WD TV Live player so I configured the Peppy player to use that remote.
 I'll provide all required info/links which will help to understand how to configure any remote control for using it with Raspberry Pi 2.
 This information will be covered in the software chapter.

 The front panel of the Peppy player is made of the black opaque acrylic glass which blocks infrared signal.
-That's why small hole was drilled in the front panel and round window created from a transparent acrylic glass was inserted into that hole and glued to the panel.
+That's why the small hole was drilled in the front panel and round window created from a transparent acrylic glass was inserted into that hole and glued to the panel.
 <p align="center">
 [[https://github.com/project-owner/Peppy.doc/blob/master/images/hardware/ir-3.png|alt=ir-3]]
 </p>